YuezhenQin/javase/README.md

 ## Overview
-This project is a collection of fully functional examples written in Java programming language to show how to implement 14 typical algorithms && data Structures from sketch.
+This project is a collection of fully functional examples written in Java programming language, showing how to implement 14 typical algorithms && data Structures from sketch.
 It is created with ambition to make a short, complete and realistic DSA study guide for coding interviews as well as competitive programming.
 * LinearSearch 线性查找
 * SelectionSort 选择排序
 * InsertionSort 插入排序